-Combining personal vignettes with sage advice, Rob Davis demonstrates how the saying, What Goes Around, Comes Around, connects to other sources of wisdom and to our everyday lives.
-As an adult involved in business, family, and sports, he began to recognize how true the saying is.
-He saw in numerous situations – experiences of friends and business partners, and in his own life – how the results we reap come from the actions we sow.
+Combining personal vignettes with sage advice, Rob Davis demonstrates how the saying, What Goes Around, Comes Around, connects to other sources of wisdom, indeed to our everyday lives.
+As an adult involved in business, family, and sports, he came to recognize how true the saying is.

+As a child, he often heard the expression, “As you sow, so shall you reap.”
+As an adult, he saw in numerous situations, including the experiences of friends, business partners, and in his own life, how the results we reap do come from the actions we sow.

-His philosophy, as expressed here, makes effective use of humor, humility, and a hefty helping of logic.
-Drawing insight from personal parables, Davis has constructed a manual of straightforward, sensible life skills designed for those who genuinely want “what comes around” to yield the best outcomes.
+His philosophy, as expressed here, makes effective use of humor, humility, and a hefty helping of logic!
+Drawing insight from personal parables, Davis has constructed a manual of straightforward and sensible life skills designed for those who genuinely want “what goes around” to yield the best outcomes!